 16. Horse around!
 What better place is there than the Bluegrass to have some fun with horses?!
 Enjoy the Kentucky Horse Park, visit Old Friends and meet retired racehorses, or tour one of the many local horse farms in our area.
 For more info on local horse farm tours click CLICK HERE.

 17. Take a boat ride!
 Many kids haven’t had the fun of a real boat ride!
 Enjoy the Pedal Boats at Jacobson Park, canoe down a local creek or river with Canoe KY, or hit the road to ride the Belle of Louisville.

 18. Try a new sport!
 Pick up a tennis racquet, go putt putt, throw a Frisbee, try bowling, go fishing, or try a local sports camp.
 For local sports camps and classes CLICK HERE

 19. Enjoy a backyard campout!
 (Or head to Red River Gorge for a real one!)
 Cook out on a fire, roast marshmallows, sleep in a tent and enjoy spending some great quality time together.
 For a great list of local hiking spots CLICK HERE.

 20. Hit the ballpark!
-Take in a Lexington Legends game (Kids eat free on Mondays and run the bases on Sundays), visit the Louisville Slugger Museum and watch a Louisville Bats game, or go check out the real pros at Great American Ballpark in Cincinnati!
+Take in a Lexington Legends game, visit the Louisville Slugger Museum and watch a Louisville Bats game, or go check out the real pros at Great American Ballpark in Cincinnati!
 The Reds offer great deals throughout the year and special fun for families on Family Sundays.
-For more information on all the Reds Family Fun, click here.
+For more information on all the Reds Family Fun, CLICK HERE.